snowplow-archive/snowplow.github.com/_posts/2017-02-20-snowplow-angkor-wat-released.md

 <h2 id="storage-targets">2.
 New storage targets configuration</h2>

-In order to simplify configuration of growing number of storage targets we decided to move from old all-in-one configuration approach to self-describing JSONs.
+In order to simplify configuration of growing number of storage targets we replaced old all-in-one configuration approach with configuration through self-describing JSONs.
 This should reduce amount of mistakes made by our users due to similarity between different storages and alleviate adding new storage targets such as [Google BigQuery][bigquery] and [DashDB][dashdb-rfc].
-With self-describing JSONs users now can see clear and detailed error message if they missed some property or used it incorrectly instead of huge contract violation traceback previously.
+With self-describing JSONs users now can see clear and detailed error message if they missed some property or used it incorrectly instead of huge contract violation traceback produced by EmrEtlRunner and StorageLoader before.

 New storage configuration consists of separate self-describing JSON for each target.
 You can find all supported targets grouped for [dedicated vendor][snowplow-storage-vendor] on Iglu Central and sample configs at [`4-storage/config`][sample-targets].

 It also means that older `config.yml` is no longer valid and both EmrEtlRunner and StorageLoader need to accept `--targets` option specifying directory with storage configuration JSONs and `--resolver` option to validate these JSONs.

-<h2 id="upgrading">4.
+<h2 id="upgrading">3.
 Upgrading</h2>

 Upgrading can be done in five following steps: